VladDBA/MalduinoScripts/README.md

 2. [Exfiltrate Firefox Profile As Image To Network Share](Scripts/Exfil/ExfilFirefoxProfileAsImageToNetworkShare)
  Requirements:
    * A network shared directory where you are able to write without having to type in credentials
+   * Built for and tested on Windows 10
    * Replace ImageUrlHere with the URL of the jpg you want to use
    * Replace NetworkShareHere with your network shared directory
   Workflow: